Tractor Driver Resume Examples

 - 8+ years of experience as a Senior Tractor Driver

-- Proven track record of increasing crop yield and reducing mechanical issues
+- Track record of increasing crop yield and reducing mechanical issues

 - Strong knowledge of precision farming techniques and crop rotation planning